-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

-misinformation FUD surrounding Google penalties.
-The most common one is mistaking an algorithm for a penalty.
+There is a lot of misinformation FUD (fear, uncertainty & doubt) surrounding Google penalties.
+The most common is mistaking an algorithm for a penalty.

-High-profile updates like Penguin and Panda aren’t actually penalties; they are algorithms.
+High-profile updates like Penguin and Panda are not actually penalties; they are algorithms.
 Algorithms rely on a set of rules and calculations to automatically deliver the desired outcome.

-In the case of Panda and Penguin, the end game for Google is to reward websites in the search results that meet their “quality standards,” as defined by webmaster guidelines.
-Google also employs an army of human reviewers to manually review and rate websites that slide through the algorithms but don’t meet Google’s quality standards.
+In the case of Panda & Penguin, the end game for Google is to demote websites in the search results that don’t meet their quality standards, as defined by their Webmaster Guidelines.

+Google also employs an army of human reviewers to manually review and flag websites.

+Despite their best efforts, there are still many websites that slide through the algorithms but don’t meet Google’s quality standards.

+There is an expectation that over time, RankBrain and BERT will make the algorithm “smarter” and diminish the need for these human reviewers.

-Being on the wrong side of an algorithm sure “feels” like a penalty.
-The net result can be the same — a huge and sometimes devastating loss of organic traffic.
+Being on the wrong side of an algorithm sure feels like a penalty.
+The net result can be the same – a huge and sometimes devastating loss of organic traffic.

-Understanding the difference between having your website impacted by a manual penalty vs. triggering an algorithm is important.
+Understanding the difference between having your website impacted by a manual penalty versus triggering an algorithm is important.

 It determines how to proceed in terms of developing a recovery strategy.

-The most notable difference in dealing with a penalty vs. dealing with an algorithmic event is the need and opportunity to interact directly with Google.
+The most notable difference in dealing with a penalty versus an algorithmic event is the need and opportunity to interact directly with Google.

 A website that is penalized by Google will receive a manual action report via Google Search Console.

-Once the noted violation is fixed, there is a requirement to explain the origins of the problem as well as the resolution in a “Reconsideration Request”.
+Once the noted violation is fixed, you are required to explain the origins of the problem as well as the resolution in a “Reconsideration Request.”

 Conversely, there is no need (or ability) to file a reconsideration request to escape an algorithmic smack-down.

 This post will focus on known manual penalties and steps for recovery.